-I was out for a week of fly-out shows and on my way back to LA made a quick stop in Milwaukee to catch one of my favorite up-and-coming, metal-pop bands’, Lost In A Name, CD release show.
+I was out for a week of fly-out shows, and on my way back to LA made a quick stop in Milwaukee.
+I wanted catch the CD release show for one of my favorite up-and-coming, metal-pop bands, Lost In A Name.
 Their new (PledgeMusic funded) album is outstanding and competes with every other band in their genre.
 They released it a few days before the show, giving their fans just enough time to prepare – familiarizing themselves with the new material.

 The place was packed for this powerhouse two-piece.
 There was your typical buzzing energy throughout the crowd of fans, friends and family gathered to celebrate this momentous occasion.
 Lost In A Name (LIAN) t-shirt wearing fans traded stories about their first LIAN concert.
 Each tried to one up the next with their show count or longest fandom.
 One fan I spoke with had grabbed one of LIAN’s first burned demo CDs that the band convinced the clerk at Hot Topic to leave on the counter back in 2009.
 I think he wins.

 The guitarist and lead singer, Danny Schmitz’, mother baked 200 chocolate cookies that were handed out at the merch table.
 Gone before the end of the set.
 The drummer, Geoff Slater’s, 9 year old daughter made her way (with mom by her side of course) to the front of the crowd for the start of their show.

 Schmitz and Slater hung out in the house pre-show shaking hands and meeting fans.
 They enthusiastically cheered on their opening acts.
 Very few headliners are this supportive and down to earth.
 And their fans noticed.

 I sat back by the bar and enjoyed an exclusively Wisconsin brew (yes they do not ship outside of the state), Spotted Cow.